michaelsteven/quarkus-items-api/README.md

 - localization currently only working with javax validation messages, localization of other strings, currency, and times need work
 - issue with openapi in showing the pageable as a sample needs to be fixed
 - need to find out how to properly use filters for logging since AOP for cross-cutting concerns doesn't seem to work.
+- can't use junit5 nested classes - https://github.com/quarkusio/quarkus/issues/4393
+- need to add unit/functional tests

 ## Advantages
-- successfully compiles as a native binary
+- successfully compiles as a native binary; uses @RegisterForReflection for DTOs and reflection-config.json entries for third party model objects
 - uses the spring data pageable interface for retrieving a collection of data
 - uses javax validation and successfully throws constraint violation exceptions when ran as a native executable
+- all the size and memory advantages outlined at quarkus.io

 ## Running the application in dev mode